project-draco/cms_runner/README.md

 ### Build and Install

    * Build and install the [maven library version](https://github.com/project-draco/cms) of the HeuristicDesign.
+   * Build and install the [maven library version](https://github.com/project-draco/cms_mono_objective) of the HeuristicDesign MonoObjective version.
    * Execute the following command

 ```console